 1. Tooth Resorption

-Feline stomatitis is a common condition in Maine Coon cats, and can affect both male and females of any age.
-It is characterised by painful inflammation of a cat’s gums and mouth, and causes ulcers to develop in the cats mouth.
+Feline stomatitis is a common condition in Maine Coon cats and can affect both males and females of any age.

-According to ‘Vet Street’, feline stomatitis can take a long time to be treated, and is caused by certain viruses, some inflammatory conditions, and dental disease i.e. periodontal disease (source).
+According to ‘Vet Street’, feline stomatitis can take a long time to be treated and is caused by certain viruses, some inflammatory conditions, and dental disease i.e. periodontal disease.

 3. Periodontal Disease

 Periodontal disease is very common in cats, and is also known as ‘gum disease’.
 It is when the periodontium (tissues around teeth) becomes inflamed.

 Symptoms should not be ignored because a cat may develop heart valve, and kidney health conditions when oral bacteria enter their bloodstream, via diseased oral tissues.